 Azure Database for MySQL Server, and having said that you have around four to six web apps or WordPress websites that receive moderate traffic that are configured with Azure Custom Domain with DNS zone will generate the average monthly bill around USD 50.

-So for approximately $50 a month you can host 3 to 4 WordPress websites that attract a moderate traffic of roughly 1k to 1.5k visitors a month.
+So for approximately $50 a month you can have 3 to 4 WordPress websites deployed on Azure that attract a moderate traffic of roughly 1k to 1.5k visitors a month.

 What is your experience and how are you maintaining the infrastructure of applications on Azure to optimize costs?
 Have you got better thoughts?
 Please do comment and share your story.